 P: BA(Hons) with First Class Honours, or Second Class Honours Division 1.

-Part I: Four courses from SPAN 401-412, subject to the approval of the Programme Co-ordinator, including at least two taught in Spanish.
-Students are strongly recommended to include the Research Essay SPAN 411.
+Part I: SPAN 411 and three courses from SPAN 401-412, subject to the approval of the Programme Coordinator, including at least two taught in Spanish.

 Part II: A thesis (SPAN 690).